 Rationale of Purpose:

-Previous to the purpose-driven walkthroughs™, my administrative team found the walkthrough process a bit burdensome.
+Previous to the purpose-derived walkthroughs™, my administrative team found the walkthrough process a bit burdensome.
 The team became mentally exhausted as we were looking for a multitude of pedagogical components in EACH classroom without a given purpose.
-Purpose-driven walkthroughs™, however, can be completed quickly and provide leaders with statistical data to drive their educational decisions.
+Purpose-derived walkthroughs™, however, can be completed quickly and provide leaders with statistical data to drive their educational decisions.

 Evidence-Based Assessment of Initiatives:

-I hope this provides you with some insight on purpose-driven walkthroughs™.
+I hope this provides you with some insight on purpose-derived walkthroughs™.
 Feel free to contact me with any questions or inquiries.